Naveen-Reddyg/python_learning/ListPrograms/listDoc.md

 # List

-List is the collection of similar or different types of data. we use square brackets to store data as list.
+List is the collection of similar or different types of data. we use square brackets to store data as list and python lists are mutable that means we can change the values in the list. suppose we want to store a group of numbers in list we can store lie
-    suppose we want to store a group of numbers in list we can store lie e.g:    [1,2,3,4]
+    e.g:    [1,2,3,4]
     we can use list to store different data type values as well like e.g: ["naveen",3,4,4.5]